ember-learn/guides-source/guides/release/upgrading/editions.md

     root element.
   - **Customizable DOM attributes** with `...attributes`.
   - **`<AngleBracket>` syntax** for better readability.
+- [Modifiers](../../components/glimmer-components-dom/), which unify the experience of writing code that interacts with the DOM.

 Just as important is what we're removing from the Ember experience.
 These features below will keep working, but you won't have to use them if you don't